 Over the years I’ve developed some influencer marketing best practices from trial and error that I think your brand could benefit from.

 - Stay on top of your influencer communication because this strategy involves a lot of relationship building

-- Experiment with verticals, campaign themes and platforms to keep refining your approach
+- Experiment with verticals, campaign themes, and platforms to keep refining your approach

-- Develop a strategy that works with influencers more than once, consumers like when an influencer mentions a brand more than once
+- Develop a strategy that works with influencers more than once, consumers like it when an influencer mentions a brand more than once

 - Give your influencers unique discount codes that they give their audience to use when they purchase online so that you can attribute sales to each influencer